MC-DeltaT/cpu-performance-demos/indirect-jump-prediction/README.md

-# Demo - Branch Prediction Basics
+# Demo - Indirect Jump Prediction

 ## Overview

-A demonstration of the utility of branch prediction.
+A demonstration of the utility of indirect jump prediction.

 This demo consists of two almost identical assembly programs, `predictable.s` and `unpredictable.s`.
 Each program generates a sequence of integers, and for each integer, performs a slightly different operation depending if it's even or odd.
 However, `unpredictable`'s sequence is largely random, while `predictable`'s sequence alternates perfectly between even and odd.